ViSTA: Visual Storytelling using Multi-modal Adapters for Text-to-Image Diffusion Models: Method

 In visual storytelling, narrative text prompts often describe specific objects, actions, and scenes that need to be accurately reflected in the generated images.
 Traditional evaluation metrics like CLIP similarity focus on overall semantic similarity but may overlook whether these specific elements are visually grounded.
 To better assess this alignment, we adapt TIFA~\cite{tifa}, a vision-language evaluation framework that measures how well an image supports the information described in its associated text.

-As illustrated in Figure~\ref{fig:tifa}, TIFA uses a language model to automatically generate question-answer pairs from a given text prompt.
+We follow the question generation pipeline proposed in the original TIFA paper~\cite{tifa}, as shown in Figure~\ref{fig:tifa}.
+Specifically, a language model is used to automatically generate question-answer pairs from a given story caption, guided by in-context examples.
 These questions are designed to cover important content, including Yes / No questions (\eg, ``Is there a baby elephant in the back of the truck?'') and multiple choice questions (\eg, ``What type of vehicle are they traveling in?
 A. Truck, B. Car, C. Van, D. Bus'').
-A Visual Question Answering (VQA) model is then used to answer these questions based solely on the generated image.
+These questions target specific entities and activities mentioned in the caption.
+Then, a Visual Question Answering (VQA) model is used to answer these questions based solely on the generated image.
 The TIFA score is calculated as the average accuracy across all questions, reflecting how well the image supports the textual content.

 In our work, we apply TIFA to evaluate whether the generated images faithfully represents the corresponding narrative prompt.
 To adapt TIFA to the storytelling setting, we treat each text and generated image pair independently and compute the score at the frame level.
-This provides a more targeted and interpretable evaluation of how well the generated visuals align with the story captions.
+This provides a more targeted and interpretable evaluation of how well the generated visuals align with the story captions, especially when the story captions are long and rich in narrative structure.